What To Do In Paris: Day 1

 Climbing the stairs to the Sacre-Coeur will be much easier in the cool evening air.
 This is a great place to get a different perspective of the city and start your night in the Montmatre area.
 Meander back about halfway down the hill where you’ll find Le Relais de la Butte, a quaint spot on the hill for a cold drink and perhaps a bite to eat.

-You must be getting hungry – not far from the museum grounds is Le Pain Quotidien – the vegan and vegetarians dream.
+You must be getting hungry – not far from the museum grounds is Le Pain Quotidien – the vegan’s and vegetarian’s dream.
 French cuisine is not the easiest to navigate when you don’t eat meat or dairy so stumbling into this place is a heaven on earth.
-They have all the expected components for a delicious whole food breakfast or lunch and the homemade fresh lemonade comes highly recommended (from me)!
+They have all the expected components for a delicious whole food breakfast or lunch and the homemade fresh lemonade comes highly recommended (from me).

 Once you’re done here, exit through the back window and you’ll stumble straight into the Royal Palace Gardens – a great place to bask in the afternoon sun.